In recent years, we have all been hearing more about how our health is impacted by our GI tract, gastrointestinal tract, or gut.

 7. Chronic Fatigue

-Research has shown that patients with chronic fatigue syndrome had markers of inflammation in their blood, which may be a result of leaky gut (8).
+Research has shown that patients with chronic fatigue syndrome had markers of inflammation in their blood, which may be a result of a leaky gut (8).

 If you suffer from chronic fatigue, fibromyalgia, or other pain or fatigue ailments, make sure you talk with your practitioner about your diet and gut health.